Photo thanks to flickr user Stuck In Customs.

 With the wide array of smartphone apps for road tripping, you’ll be able to pack light.
 Just don’t forget your charger!

-- On The Way will be the perfect companion for your road trip and will make sure you don’t miss the World’s Biggest Pez Dispenser, World’s Largest Badger or anything else you may pass.
+- Along The Way will be the perfect companion for your road trip and will make sure you don’t miss the World’s Biggest Pez Dispenser, World’s Largest Badger or anything else you may pass.
 When you enter your starting point and destination, the app generates all possible routes and suggests things to do, see, and eat as you drive.

 - iExit interstate exit guide- Don’t settle for McDonald’s when there’s a ChickFilA in three exits!
 Is there a bathroom coming up soon?
 Do I have enough gas to get to the next town?
 This app can tell you all this and more, so you know exactly what lies ahead.